gcotelli/RenoirSt/docs/tutorial/Tutorial - Part III.md

 ### Seaside

 The library includes an optional group including some useful extensions.
-The [Seaside](www.seaside.st) framework includes your own class modeling URLs, when this configuration is loaded the instances of `WAUrl` can be used in the properties requiring an URI:
+The [Seaside](www.seaside.st) framework includes his own class modeling URLs, when this configuration is loaded the instances of `WAUrl` can be used in the properties requiring an URI:

 ```smalltalk
 CascadingStyleSheetBuilder new